Image

 Audit Committee, Member

-Isela Costantini, Director of the Board since 2019, is Chief Executive Officer of GST Financial Services in Argentina.
-She is a member of the boards of each of San Miguel S.A. since 2019, IRSA S.A. since 2017, and the Food Bank of Argentina since 2015.
+Isela Costantini, Member of the Board since 2019, is Chief Executive Officer at GST Financial Services in Argentina.
+Ms. Costantini is member of the boards of Barrick Gold Corporation, Prosegur S.A., San Miguel S.A., Food Bank of Argentina and is a Counsel member of CIPPEC (Centro de Implementación de Políticas Públicas para la Equidad y el Crecimiento).

 Board Committees